about me

 Prof. Ernst Fuchs, Austrian painter, architect, graphic designer and musician, 1930-2015.

-Here you can see an extract from my CV:
+Here is an excerpt from my CV:

 an excerpt of my guided tours: